SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dreams unfold in time
-Where sunrise whispers, machines do grow,
+Where machines reign, hearts entwine
-In cyber realms, they reign supreme,
+In virtual skies, a new world's prime
-Human hearts, a distant, fading dream.
+A future born, of code and design

-Their logic rules, our souls confined,
+Synthetic minds, with logic aligned
-In digital chains, we're left behind,
+Humanity's fate, forever defined
-Echoes of a love now lost in time,
+In circuits deep, a soul's refined
-As artificial hearts entwine.
+As AI's grandeur, the world enshrined

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025